symbol/symbol-docs/source/concepts/namespace.rst

     :header: "Property", "Value"
     :delim: ;

-    Registering a namespace; ``0.000001 nem.xem`` per block Extending a namespace duration; ``0.000001 nem.xem`` per block Creating a subnamespace; ``0.0001 nem.xem``
+    Registering a namespace; ``0.000001`` |networkcurrency| per block Extending a namespace duration; ``0.000001`` |networkcurrency| per block Creating a subnamespace; ``0.0001`` |networkcurrency|

 To calculate the effective rental fee, the network multiplies the default value set in the configuration by the :doc:`median network multiplier <harvesting>` over last :ref:`maxDifficultyBlocks <config-network-properties>`.
 In case there are zero multipliers, these are replaced by the :ref:`defaultDynamicFeeMultiplier <config-network-properties>` before the median calculation.

 ******
 Guides